PrakashNexTurn/kiroween/backend/API_REFERENCE.md

 ### 2. Create Project

 Create a new project with a name and description.
+Optionally generate steering files for AI context.

 **Endpoint:** `POST /projects/create`